mithun-prasad/Bot/Labs/TestingHOLs/Direct Line.md

 	* Web based Rest Clients:

-		You can use https://advancedrestclient.com/ with chrome for receiving messages from the bot.
-The below images indicate 		the conversations obtained from *Advanced Rest client*.
+		You can use https://advancedrestclient.com/ with Chrome for receiving messages from the bot.
+The below images indicate the conversations obtained from *Advanced Rest Client*.
 Note the conversation "Hi there" and the corresponding bot response that is echoed back.

 	![HTTPRequest](images/HTTPRequest.png)